 Volume = focus and intensity

 You see, for me a loud team in training is a focused team playing at a high level of intensity.
-It’s what I was used to when I was coaching collegiately in the States.
 One of the things I immediately picked up on when I got involved with volleyball in England was how quiet it was on the court much of the time.
 I remember watching a men’s match my first season and hearing nothing but the sound of the ball on either side of the net.
+And it definitely wasn’t because they all were perfectly in sync.
 It blew my mind!

 When I refer to a team being loud, there are a couple of elements to it.
 First is the simple part.
 Players communicate with each other during play.
 That’s calling the ball, hitters calling for sets, liberos making defensive calls, etc. There’s also the between play type of talking mentioned by Matt here.
 That’s being supportive of each other, keeping each other focused and motivated, and all that.